top of page

 Some makeup artists may use predominantly drugstore products whereas others prefer to use higher end brands to get better results, a good makeup artists kit costs thousands and will need to be replenished frequently.

 I will always research and try out products until I find the best products for the desired result, my kit is expensive and it has taken me a lot of time and money to build it.
-I prefer to use higher end brands as I find the colours and finish more flattering as well as the products lasting better.
+I prefer to use higher end brands as I find the colours and finish more flattering and the products last better.
 I also spend hundreds each month replenishing things for it as well as getting the latest products to keep up to date with trends.

 3. Makeup Artists Demand